SafeFlightEuroGNC/safeflighteurognc.github.io/index.md

 - Core concepts and theoretical foundations of Control Barrier Functions
 - Systematic design of safety filters using optimization-based approaches
 - Safety-critical flight and space system applications, including flight envelope protection and collision avoidance
-- Safety for multi-vehicle and multi-agent systems in distributed control architectures
+- Safety for multi-agent systems in distributed control architectures
 - Constraint enforcement under uncertainty and actuator limitations

 The program concludes with a panel discussion highlighting open challenges and future directions for Control Barrier Functions in aerospace guidance, navigation, and control.